387coding-dotcom/ATM-Project/Readme.md

 This project simulates common ATM operations through a terminal program.
 The user can interact with the system by selecting options from a menu and entering the required information.

-It is designed as a beginner-friendly project to understand **Java programming, conditional statements, loops, methods, user input, and basic program logic**.
+It is designed as a beginner-friendly project to understand **Python programming, conditional statements, loops, functions, user input, and basic program logic**.

 ## ✨ Features